 Areoles are the well-defined, small, fuzzy bumps on a cactus.
 The tufts and spines emerging from the areole are more evident in some species than in others.
 As a cactus grows, new areoles form.
 Each areole of a cactus can produce only one flower in its lifetime.

 Cacti need strong, extended light exposure and in the northeastern United States that usually means giving your cactus the sunniest possible place in your home.
 Plants that receive inadequate light will grow thin and stretched in appearance.
 Full sunlight is also needed to stimulate bud formation and flowering.
 Your plant will benefit from being turned daily so that all sides receive light.
 Without regular rotation, the cactus is likely to become deformed.
-You can supplement natural sunlight with full-spectrum, fluorescent, artificial light.
+You can supplement natural sunlight with full-spectrum, artificial light.

 The near absence of leaves in desert cacti helps them to conserve water.
 While cacti have adapted to survive long periods of dryness in their native environments, they do need regular watering in your home.
 Water thoroughly once the top inch of potting mixture has gotten dry.
 That could be as often as once a week in hot, dry home or only every few weeks in a more humid, cool house.